01 of 07

 Apply Wallboard Joint Compound

-Use wallboard joint compound.
+Use the wallboard joint compound.
 Joint compound is not the same as spackle.
 Spackle is thicker and is made for smaller hole repairs, for example, nail holes or small dings.
-Because spackle is thicker, it won't spread as easy and if used in this application, will make the finishing work difficult and will look poor.
+Because spackle is thicker, it won't spread as easily and if used in this application, will make the finishing work difficult and will look poor.

 Continue to 7 of 7 below.

-- Make sure to cover all the pores in the adhesive mesh and to extend the... compound past the joint by at least 6" to blend into the surrounding area (feathering).
+- Make sure to cover all the pores in the adhesive mesh and to... extend the compound past the joint by at least 6" to blend into the surrounding area (feathering).

 - Let dry and then sand smooth with a sanding block or drywall sanding screen.
 Please do not just use sandpaper and your hand as you will never get the sanding flat and it will look poor when painted.